emcconville/wand/docs/guide/transform.rst

 .. versionadded:: 0.5.3

-Similare to :ref:`spread`, but replaces each pixel with the result of a mathematical operation performed against neighboring pixel values.
+Similar to :ref:`spread`, but replaces each pixel with the result of a mathematical operation performed against neighboring pixel values.

 The type of statistic operation can be any of the following.